 My name is Mika.
-I’m a writer traveling and living around the world, collecting experiences, sharing impressions and connecting people.
+I’m an adventurer and ambassador traveling and living around the world collecting experiences, sharing impressions and connecting people.
 I also help people make their dream adventure come true — within their budget!

 Thank you for the visit, and enjoy your stay!

 In 2014 i took the Giving What We Can pledge, and have been donating 10% of my gross earnings to the best poverty-relief project i am currently aware of ever since.
 The current recipient of my pledge donations is the Against Malaria Foundation, a non-profit organization distributing long-lasting insecticide-treated nets in developing countries.
 Each net costs about $4.00, lasts for 3–4 years, and protects, on average, two people sleeping under them.
 This is understood to be the most cost-effective way to prevent malaria, a severely debilitating disease affecting half a billion people every year, about half a million of which die of the disease.